 These lands comprise of the 65 ha estimated to be required for the plan period 2014-2020.
+Phase 1 marks the upper end of any demand for residential zoned lands within the lifetime of the Development Plan.
 The sequential development of these lands approximately within 500 metres of the town core ensures that the development of the town is organic and sustainable.
 The development of Phase 1 lands near the town core is in areas like Keadue, Swellan, Aghnaskerry, Killynebber, Creighton and Kilnavara are in close proximity to the town core.